libretro/docs/docs/guides/install-android.md

 ## Non-Google Play sources

 ### Installation via Sideloading
-When referring to Android apps, "sideloading" involves installing APK files on Android devices from sources outside official app stores.
-These APKs can be obtained manually or automatically via apps like Obtainium.
+Sideloading Android apps involves installing APK files from sources outside official stores.
+Apps like Obtainium automate APK downloads for the latest versions, avoiding issues with manual methods such as lengthy repeated downloads/installations and missed updates.

 To sideload successfully:
 * The first time you attempt to install an APK via an app (e.g. via any file manager, or Obtainium), enable the [install unknown apps](#install-unknown-apps) permission for it.
 This step is straightforward, and most Android users can complete it without consulting the detailed instructions.